 A canal cruise is the best way to see the structure of the city.
 Take small waterways between populated streets for a different and more tranquil view of the city.

 If you’re debating whether to go day or night, why not try both?
 They’re supposed to be distinct experiences and the city has many lights at night, not all of them red.

 Also note there is a lover’s tour available, taking you under the Bridge of Love where couples leave love locks on the bridge (to the dismay of local government).
 While not officially sanctioned, this is a good alternative for all those looking to replace the Pont des Arts bridge in France.

 Legend has it that if you kiss while cruising under the Bridge of Love, you’ll be together forever.
 Needless to say, pick your cruise mate wisely!

 Finally I want to share a view from underneath the bridge.
 Our guide told us that if we touched the panels while passing by it was good luck, so naturally I took it upon myself to touch away–I’m not one to be scoffing at gratuitous luck!

-This picture captures perfectly the beauty of my afternoon on the water.
+This picture perfectly captures the beauty of my afternoon on the water.
 It was taken just as we approached the one point where you can see straight forward and underneath seven consecutive bridges.
 I’m very much an amateur photographer, but Amsterdam makes taking good pictures easy.

 Don’t miss a canal cruise in between your partying.
 There are boats available to accommodate even the strictest schedules and your orientation to Amsterdam will be sorely incomplete without one.